Think-Pixel-Labs/new-rajshree-sweets-assets/whatsapp-quick-replies/help.md

 Namaste! 🙏

-Welcome to New Rajshree Sweets.
-How may I assist you today?
+How may I assist you today? 😄

-We're here to make your experience sweet!